-Due to noise concerns, certain musical instruments are prohibited in the residence areas.
-Drums and amplified instruments are not permitted.
-Amplifiers may be stored in student rooms but are not allowed to be used within the residence areas.
-Individuals who practice other instruments should seek appropriate practice space and be responsible for the noise guidelines outlined above.
+Due to noise concerns, the use of certain musical instruments is prohibited in the residence areas.
+The use of drums and amplified instruments is not permitted.
+Amplifiers and drums may be stored in student rooms but are not allowed to be used within the residence areas.
+Individuals who practice instruments should seek appropriate practice space and be responsible for the noise guidelines outlined above.